At long last, our layer coop!

-It’s been more than a year in the making, but our layer coop is finally built and is now abuzz with activity!
-I’ll devote plenty of upcoming posts explaining to you what I did, how I did it, and why I did it that way, but I’ll also spend time simplifying the process so you can implement some of these concepts into your own backyard
+It’s been more than a year in the making.
+But our layer coop is finally built and is now abuzz with activity!
+I’ll devote plenty of upcoming posts explaining to you what I did, how I did it, and why I did it.
+But, I’ll also spend time simplifying the process so you can implement some of these concepts into your own backyard

 On our 20-acre farm, I had plenty of room to design and create the perfect coop for our needs.
 (You should do the same!)
 This coop was built for “layer” chickens – that is, chickens we want to have lay eggs.